March, 27, 2020

 We do have good news: Great Plains Tech is developing a plan to ensure our students continue to have learning opportunities.
 We are working now to develop curriculum and activities that will be relevant and helpful.
 We will share details as soon as they are available.
 We want to thank our instructors and instructional leaders in advance for the hard work they are investing in this effort.

 The State Board of Education waived the six-hour-a-day class time requirement for high school students and has given schools flexibility in determining the last day of school.
-Great Plains Technology Center’s last day of school has been moved up to May 8.
-End dates for adult students will vary based on program, accreditation and federal requirements.
-We will update adult students by program as more information becomes available.
+Great Plains Technology Center’s last day of school for high school students has been moved up to May 8.
+The last day of instruction for adults will be May 8, 2020.
+In some instances, adult students will be unable to fulfill program requirements, due to restrictions associated with COVID-19.
+Instructors will work with each student individually to know how to work toward program requirements and completion.
 We are working closely with our partner schools to find learning solutions for the final weeks of school.
 We are also looking for solutions for students and staff who may not have access to a computer and/or Wi-Fi.
 We know you have more questions than answers right now, so we are going to continue to update you as we identify solutions to the challenges our new reality presents.

 It is disappointing for all of us to find out that school as we know it will not resume this year.
 It is especially hard for our seniors.
 We will do everything possible to ensure our students’ efforts are recognized and celebrated in special and unique ways.
 A change in how we celebrate does not diminish anyone’s achievements.